Go to the table of contents.

 …

-set each option.
+-s set an option.
 Without option lists the options that are set

--u unset each option.
+-u unset an option.
 Without option lists the options that are unset

 If multiple options with -q, the return status is zero if all are enabled; non-zero otherwise.